PlayFab/gsdk/UnrealPlugin/ThirdPersonMPGSDKSetup.md

 ```
 NOTE: These configurations are invalid for a Linux server build.

+## Project Setup

+Depending on the setup of your game / project, you can choose to integrate GSDK in your game using the C++ or the Blueprint implementation that are both described below.
+First, you need to make sure that a GameInstance class exists, if not, follow the next steps.

 ### Creating/Updating the GameInstance Class

 #### Creating a GameInstance Class